Charlotte Perkins Gilman: Adulthood

 In 1894, Gilman sent her daughter east to live with her former husband and his second wife, her friend Grace Ellery Channing.
 Gilman reported in her memoir that she was happy for the couple, since Katharine's "second mother was fully as good as the first, [and perhaps] better in some ways."
 Gilman also held progressive views about paternal rights and acknowledged that her ex-husband "had a right to some of [Katharine's] society" and that Katharine "had a right to know and love her father."

 After her mother died in 1893, Gilman decided to move back east for the first time in eight years.
 She contacted Houghton Gilman, her first cousin, whom she had not seen in roughly fifteen years, who was a Wall Street attorney.
-They began spending a significant amount of time together almost immediately and became romantically involved.
-While she would go on lecture tours, Houghton and Charlotte would exchange letters and spend as much time as they could together before she left.
+They began spending time together almost immediately and became romantically involved.
+While she went on lecture tours, Houghton and Charlotte exchanged letters and spent as much time as they could together before she left.
 In her diaries, she describes him as being "pleasurable" and it is clear that she was deeply interested in him.
 From their wedding in 1900 until 1922, they lived in New York City.
-Their marriage was nothing like her first one.
+Their marriage was very different from her first one.
 In 1922, Gilman moved from New York to Houghton's old homestead in Norwich, Connecticut.
 Following Houghton's sudden death from a cerebral hemorrhage in 1934, Gilman moved back to Pasadena, California, where her daughter lived.

 In January 1932, Gilman was diagnosed with incurable breast cancer.
 An advocate of euthanasia for the terminally ill, Gilman died by suicide on August 17, 1935, by taking an overdose of chloroform.
 In both her autobiography and suicide note, she wrote that she "chose chloroform over cancer" and she died quickly and quietly.